Isabel Iacona

 Isabel Iacona (born Buenos Aires, 1955) is an Argentine artist known for her detailed paintings of enlarged flowers and pop portraits of people and pets.
 She uses several mediums: oil on canvas, mixed techniques, watercolors and drawings.
 Her works have been commissioned in Europe and the Americas and she has lived in several countries.

 Childhood and education

-As a child, Iacona learnt drawing with the Argentine Informalist artist Enrique Barilari, who was a friend of her father's.
-Her father's work for a shipping company meant the family moved a lot.
+As a child, Iacona learnt drawing with the Argentine Informalist artist Enrique Barilari, a friend of her father, Mario Iacona.
+Due to her father's job at a shipping company, the family moved frequently.
 She was later mentored by Leopoldo Presas, a member of the Academia Nacional de Bellas Artes de Argentina (National Academy of Fine Arts) and President of Sociedad Argentina de Artistas Plásticos.
 She also studied with Julio Güero, Maria Luisa Manasero, and Ana Eckell, who represented Argentina at 1997 Venice Biennale.
 She completed her school education at Northlands School and got her college degree at the Santa Ana School of Fine Arts in Buenos Aires in 1980.
 Later Iacona attended the Sorbonne in Paris.